McLysaght-Evolutionary-Genetics/ohnologs-docs/src/content/docs/guides/iTree Guide.md

 </ul>
 <br>

-This is an example of the features available to you when navigating the tree:
+This is an example of the features you can use when navigating the tree:

 ![](../../../assets/tree_features.jpg)